alphaXiv/paper-implementations/tiny_recursive_models/README.md

 - PyTorch install: pick wheels matching your CUDA; on macOS (CPU/MPS) training will be very slow — prefer Linux + NVIDIA GPU for training.
 - NCCL errors: ensure you run under `torchrun` on a Linux box with GPUs and that `nvidia-smi` shows all devices.
 - Checkpoints and EMA: training saves EMA by default when `ema=True`; the eval script applies EMA unless disabled.

-This code is based on the original Tiny Recursive Model [code](https://github.com/SamsungSAILMontreal/TinyRecursiveModels).